2020PB/police-brutality/reports/California.md

 ## Los Angeles

-### Police use tear gas and riot rounds against protestors | May 29th
+### Police use tear gas and riot rounds against protesters | May 29th

 In footage taken by a bystander filming from her apartment, police advance down a street near a Downtown LA shopping center.
-Protestors retreat from police.
-Police continuously fire less-lethal rounds and chemical agents at protestors.
-Towards the end of the footage, a single firework is thrown at police by protestors.
+Protesters retreat from police.
+Police continuously fire less-lethal rounds and chemical agents at protesters.
+Towards the end of the footage, a single firework is thrown at police by protesters.

 tags: shoot, projectile, gas, protester